connellr023/transient-os/README.md

 It is worth noting that everytime a system call is made, the scheduler preempts the callee thread and it will have to wait throught the entire round-robin cycle before it can be scheduled again.
 This means system calls are blocking and expensive.

+### Set Output Handler (`set_output_handler`)

+This call sets the debug output handler for the kernel.
+The output handler is a function that takes a `const char*` and writes it to the output device.
+This is intended to be used for debugging purposes.

 ### Put String (`put_string`)

 This call writes a message to the output handler.
 The output handler must have been initialized, or nothing will happen.
 This is intended as more of a test system call than anything else but can be used to safely transmit over **UART** if output handler is configured to do so.